 US hits Syria's elite with new economic and travel sanctions

-WASHINGTON – The Trump administration on Wednesday ramped up pressure on Syrian President Bashar Assad and his inner circle with a raft of new economic and travel sanctions for human rights abuses and blocking a settlement of the country's bloody nine-year conflict.
+WASHINGTON – The Trump administration on Wednesday ramped up pressure on Syrian President Bashar Assad, his wife, Asma, and his inner circle with a raft of new economic and travel sanctions for human rights abuses and blocking a settlement of the country’s bloody nine-year conflict.

 The State Department said 39 Syrian individuals, including Assad and his wife, had been designated for the new sanctions.
 Others include members of the extended Assad family, senior military leaders and business executives.
 Many of those on the list were already subject to U.S. sanctions, but the penalties also target non-Syrians who do business with them.

-Note: This story has been corrected to reflect that the name of the Washington-based organization is the Syria Justice and Accountability Center, not the Syria Center for Justice and Accountability.